U.S. prosecutors launch website for Bankman-Fried alleged fraud victims

 The onetime billionaire has acknowledged risk management shortcomings, but said he did not consider himself criminally liable.

-Bankman-Fried's lawyers did not immediately respond to a request for comment on Friday.
+Neither the U.S. Attorney's office in Manhattan nor Bankman-Fried's lawyers immediately responded to requests for comment on Friday.

 ((luc.cohen@thomsonreuters.com; +1 646 361 1622; Reuters Messaging: Twitter: @cohenluc))